-Muscles in the wrists, fingers, and neck are also commonly affected.
+Muscles in the wrists, fingers, and neck are commonly affected.
 Weakness in the hands may be the first noticeable symptoms in some people.
 Muscle weakness in the fingers can affect the grip making it difficult to perform functions such as gripping a golf club.
 Eventually, affected individuals may have difficulty manipulating objects with their hands such as turning a key, buttoning a shirt, or writing with a pen or pencil.
 In rare cases, muscle weakness in the neck can cause the head to drop.

 Weakness of the muscles below the knees can cause the toes to catch when walking or the foot to drop increasing an affected individual’s tendency to fall.
 Affected individuals may also have trouble walking up stairs and or rising from a sitting position.